giovanischiar/fridgnet/README.md

   fun `Polygon with southwest and northeast different from bounds south of bounds`() { /* .. */ }
   ```

-  For each polygon I calculated its `boundingbox` that consists of its `southwest` and `northeast` coordinates.
+  For each polygon, I calculated its `boundingbox`, which consists of its `southwest` and `northeast` coordinates.
 These coordinates create a box that encloses the polygon.
-Each `boundingbox` around `bounds` is numerated and then to each one I wrote a test that was labeled after its relative position to `bounds`.
-Here's a slighty modified exerpt of [PolygonsOutsideBoundsTest.kt](https://github.com/giovanischiar/fridgnet/blob/main/app/src/test/java/io/schiar/fridgnet/model/boundingbox/PolygonsOutsideBoundsTest.kt) showing that each unit test corresponds a numbered `boundingbox` drawn on the diagram:
+Each `boundingbox` around `bounds` is numbered, and then for each one, I wrote a test labeled after its relative position to `bounds`.
+Here's a slightly modified excerpt of [PolygonsOutsideBoundsTest.kt](https://github.com/giovanischiar/fridgnet/blob/main/app/src/test/java/io/schiar/fridgnet/model/boundingbox/PolygonsOutsideBoundsTest.kt) showing that each unit test corresponds to a numbered `boundingbox` drawn on the diagram:

   ```kotlin
   /* ... */